Hailey-Jang/PostCOVID_Respiratory_Problems/README.md

 Welcome to the "PostCOVID_Respiratory_Problems" repository!

-this repo explores the profound impact of the COVID-19 pandemic on respiratory health in Toronto, analyzing datasets from 2020 and 2023 to uncover the trends in respiratory infections.
+This repo explores the profound impact of the COVID-19 pandemic on respiratory health in Toronto, analyzing datasets from 2020 and 2023 to uncover the trends in respiratory infections.

 ## File Structure